 - What is Arduino?

-- Five Arduino Nano projects for all levels
+- Seven Arduino Nano projects for all levels

 What is Arduino?

 The first version of the Arduino was Uno.
 This microcontroller inspired countless projects, probably because it offers an ideal balance between compact size and a wide range of functions.
-Here are five examples of Arduino Uno projects, ranging from beginner level to professional programming.
+Here are eight examples of Arduino project ideas, ranging from beginner level to professional programming.

 Electronic dice (beginner)

-A simple idea, but one which is ideal to get you started in the world of Arduino microcontrollers: electronic dice.
+A simple idea, but one which is ideal to get you started in the world of Arduino microcontrollers: an electronic dice.
 At the push of a button, you’ll activate a random generator that uses the lights to give you a number between 1 and 6.
-The tutorial for the electronic cube explains all steps well, and for the construction you need only few parts.
+The tutorial for the electronic cube explains all steps well, and only a few parts are needed for its construction.

 Light tracker (beginner)